natix-io/dev-challenge/weather-service/readme.md

 - You may mock any libraries or databases you need.
 The focus is not on third-party integerations.
 - Write down any assumptions — either as comments in the code or as side notes in a document.
 - Clearly describe the input and output of each major function/step in your solution.
 This helps us understand your reasoning behind your technical design.
-- Expand the response object: the example provided is minimal.
+- Improve the response object: the example provided is minimal.
 Based on your experience, design a response that communicates effectively with the frontend/UI.